Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Investigation of Failure Modes

-The perturbation injected in our PECANN model is small as can be seen from the distribution of the undisturbed and perturbed parameters before and after perturbations are similar in Figures~\ref{fig:noise_amplification_pecann_model}(a)-(c).
-However, this small perturbation severely contaminated the backpropagated gradients as can be seen in Figures~\ref{fig:noise_amplification_pecann_model}(b)-(d).
+The perturbation injected in our PECANN model is small, as can be seen from the distribution of the undisturbed and perturbed parameters before and after perturbations are similar in Figures~\ref{fig:noise_amplification_pecann_model}(a)-(c).
+However, this small perturbation severely contaminated the backpropagated gradients, as can be seen in Figures~\ref{fig:noise_amplification_pecann_model}(b)-(d).
 The consequence of this perturbation on the prediction and the derivative is markedly visible in Figures~\ref{fig:noise_amplification_pecann_model}(e)-(f).
 A similar analysis of our PECANN model trained with Adam optimizer is provided in appendix \ref{sec:appendix_sensitivity_gradients}.
-In a nutshell, we observed that differential operators significantly amplify the embedded noise in the predictions of a physics-based neural network model.
-This issue becomes severe for high order differential operators.
-As a consequence, backpropagated gradients get contaminated which prevents convergence.
-This is the main reason we propose to precondition differential operators by introducing auxiliary variables.
-Next, we discuss our proposed formulation, constrained optimization problem and our unconstrained dual problem.
+In a nutshell, we observed that differential operators amplify the embedded noise in the predictions of a physics-based neural network model.
+This issue becomes severe for high-order differential operators.
+As a consequence, backpropagated gradients get contaminated, which prevents convergence.
+This is why we propose preconditioning differential operators by introducing auxiliary variables.
+Next, we discuss our proposed formulation, constrained optimization problem, and our unconstrained dual problem.